-As a basis to identify initiating events, the above list of hazards has been expanded in Appendix II - Hazards that could initiate an electricity crisis scenario.
+As a basis to identify initiating events, the above list of hazards has been expanded in Appendix II.
 At least the hazards contained in Appendix II need to be considered as possible initiating events in developing regional electricity crisis scenarios.